kaleeswariP/nodejs-backend-development/README.md

 * **Cluster and Worker Threads (Node.js):** Allow for better CPU utilization for CPU-bound tasks.

 # NPM - Node Package Manager
+npm (Node Package Manager) is a package manager for JavaScript, primarily used for managing packages and dependencies in Node.js projects.

+It is one of the most widely used tools in the JavaScript ecosystem, allowing developers to share and reuse code.

+* Package Management:  Packages, Reusable pieces of code (libraries or modules) that can be included in a Node.js project.
+* Dependencies: `Package.json`, A configuration file in a Node.js project that lists the project's dependencies and other metadata like the project’s name, version, author, scripts, and more.
+* Commands:

+   `npm install`: Installs all the dependencies listed in the package.json file.
+It can also install a specific package by running `npm install <package-name>`.
+   `npm init`: Creates a new `package.json` file, guiding you through the initial setup of the file.
+   `npm publish`: Publishes a package to the npm registry.
+   `npm update`: Updates the installed packages to the latest versions that satisfy the version ranges specified in the `package.json` file.
+   `npm uninstall`: Removes a package from your project.

+* Versioning: Semantic Versioning (SemVer): npm uses SemVer to manage package versions.
+Version numbers follow the format `**MAJOR.MINOR.PATCH**` `(e.g., 1.0.0)`.
+Changes in the version number indicate the level of changes in the package `(major, minor, or patch)`.

+* Scripts: **custom Scripts**: Developers can define custom scripts in the `package.json` file to automate tasks like running tests, building the project, or deploying the application.
+For example, `"scripts": { "start": "node app.js" }` allows you to start your application with `npm start`.

 # Express JS framework